UtrechtUniversity/Workshop-IRAS/docs/first_job_on_lisa.md

 Rscript ./R/digits_svm_IDE_gs.R &> ./output/svm_grid_search.out &
 ```

 Submit the script `first_batch.sh` and inspect the output.
 Compare the results with the ones you obtained on your workstation.
-A not so slight disappointment, isn't it.
+A slight disappointment, isn't it?
 My workstation was almost 30% faster.
-The reason is that LISA still uses one core to solve your problem sequentially.
-And in my case the cores of LISA are slower than the cores on my workstation (a remarkably fast Mac Book).
-We need to do things in parallel and thats the topic of the next lesson
+The reason is that **Lisa** still uses one core to solve your problem sequentially.
+The cores of **Lisa** are slower than the cores on your workstation if that is a recent model.
+We need to do things in parallel to speed things up and that is the topic of the next lesson

+Go to [next lesson](./hpc_on_lisa.md) or to the [overview](./overview.md)